 -International M.Sc.
 Students fast-tracking to the Ph.D. program are eligible.

--Students who already have an existing scholarship that covers tuition fees do not qualify for tuition assistance depending on availability of funds.
+-Students who already have an existing scholarship that covers tuition fees may still qualify for tuition assistance depending on availability of funds.

 -International students who receive an International Fee Exemption or a scholarship that covers tuition may qualify for partial support.

 -Amounts may change from year to year depending on availability of funds.

 Max E. and Jane K. Childress Entrance Fellowships in Physiology (taking into effect as of September 1, 2018)